Phenomenological constraints on light mixed sneutrino dark matter scenarios: Experimental constraints

-Therefore, when the sneutrino mixing angle is as small as $\sin \theta_{\tilde{\nu}}$, the relic abundance constraint predicts that the mass of bino-like neutralino is as small as that of the tau sneutrino WIMP.
-From this observation, we concentrate on the cases where both the lightest tau sneutrino mass and the bino-like neutralino mass are of the order of GeV.
+Therefore, when the sneutrino mixing angle is as small as 0.1, the relic abundance constraint requires the mass of bino-like neutralino to be as small as ${\cal O}(1)$ GeV\@.
+From this observation, we concentrate on the cases where both the lightest tau sneutrino mass and the bino-like neutralino mass are of the order of GeV\@.
 Such a possibility has been overlooked in earlier works.

+Next, let us discuss constraints from direct detection of dark matter.
+For GeV-mass dark matter, the spin-independent scattering cross section is limited by the LUX and the SuperCDMS experiments \cite{Akerib:2013tjd,Agnese:2014aze}.
 In our model, the scattering of sneutrinos on nucleons occurs spin-independently via $Z$-boson or Higgs boson exchange.
-The coupling among the Higgs boson and the sneutrinos is proportional to the large A-term.
-Then, the amplitude of the scattering via the Higgs boson is dominant over the one via the Z boson.
-We calculate the cross section of the scattering of the dark matter and nucleon:
+Since the $Z$-boson coupling to the sneutrino dark matter candidate is suppressed by the square of the small mixing angle $\theta_{\tilde \nu}^2$ compared to that to the MSSM left-handed sneutrino, the resulting scattering cross section falls below its experimental limit.
+On the other hand, the coupling of the Higgs boson to the sneutrino is proportional to the large $A$-term.
+In the nucleon scattering cross section, the ratio of the Higgs boson exchange contribution to the $Z$-boson counterpart is proportional to $m_{\tilde{\nu}_1}^{-2}$.
+Actually, the amplitude of the scattering via the Higgs boson is dominant over the one via the $Z$-boson for $m_{\tilde{\nu}_1}^{} \sim {\cal O}(1)~{\rm GeV}$ \cite{Belanger:2010cd}.
+The cross section of the scattering of the dark matter and nucleon is given by:

 where $\mu_{\chi}$ is the sneutrino-nucleon reduced mass, $A$ is the mass number, $Z$ is the atomic number and $f_p\ (f_n)$ is the amplitude for the proton (neutron).